WikiBox/sift3/README.md

 ### Performance and no progress indicator - verbosity

+Some general attempts have been made to make sift3 reasonably fast.
+Compiled C++ is fast.
 Hardlinking is fast.
-Each repo item is compared to dest search sets held in RAM.
-But this is in essence a brute force nested linear search, every single dest folder is tested against every single item in repo, wich is very bad for performance.
+All dest search sets held in RAM for fast access.
+But there is always room for more optimizations.

+In essence sift3 is a brute force nested linear search, every single dest folder is tested against every single item in repo.
+This is very bad for performance, especially when repo and dest grows.
 But for a moderate size repo and a moderate size dest, on a local fast filesystem, sift3 runtimes are typically measured in seconds or single minutes.
 Typically it is the filesystem speed that is the bottleneck, not the processing power.

-But if you use sift3 on a remote filesystem on a NAS, over WiFi or slow Ethernet and both repo and dest is large, sift3 can take a long time to finish.
-I did some "worst case" testing over wifi to a NAS running on a RPi4 with mergerfs with very big repo and dest and runtimes could be close to an hour.
-Around half of that time was spent deleting old hardlinks using --clear.
+If you use sift3 on a remote networked filesystem on a NAS, over WiFi or slow Ethernet and both repo and dest is large, sift3 can take a very long time to finish.
+I did some "worst case" testing over wifi to a NAS running on a RPi4 with mergerfs with very big repo (~20TB) and big dest and runtimes could be close to an hour.
+Almost half of that time was spent just deleting old hardlinks using --clear.

 If you need to improve performance, split your data into several smaller repo and dest.
 Run on a local filesystem, not remotely.
-In other words, run sift3 on the NAS itself, not on the remote networked shared filesystem.
+In other words, run sift3 on the NAS itself, not on a client using a slow remote networked shared filesystem.

-If you want some indication that sift3 is working and hasn't hung, you can increase the verbosity using the --verbosity commandline option.
+If you want some indication that sift3 is working, while it is running, and hasn't hung, you can increase the verbosity using the --verbosity commandline option.
 Each time you use the option the verbosity level is increased one step.

-Verbosity 0: sift3 is silent
+Verbosity 0: sift3 is silent.
+This is the default.

 Verbosity 1: sift3 tells when it shifts between reading (and celaring) dest and reading repo.